Matusz1/mb_vortex/README.md

 * Solution to GPE from previous points can be used in BdG equation (WIP).

 For bit more details contact publication: ...
 (WIP).

+In the code states are heandled in different ways, for single-particle:
+* Eigenstates of single-particle Hamiltonian (Bessel's with phase factor) are reference using indexes from 0, call state_info(state_nr) to get StateInfo structure with additional information about given state.
+* Basis:     Holds indexes to single-particle states.
+* State:     Holds Basis and coefficients of linear combination of them.

+And for many-body we use structures:
+* Fock:      Eigenstates of many-body Hamiltonian without interaction.
+* FockBasis: Holds many 'Fock' (not linear combination, just array of different states)
+* FockState: Holds FockBasis and coefficients of linear combination of them.

+# Examples

+ DIRECTORY: The are outdated, to be deleted, don't use them.
+EXAMPLES.c: Those are new, under development.